 Combined heat and power units are proven technology with thousands of systems installed across North America and Europe.
-We agree with Crown's belief that the inversion of natural gas and electricity prices has provided combined heat and power units a clear economic advantage over the public utilities in many jurisdictions.
+We believe the inversion of natural gas and electricity prices has provided combined heat and power units a clear economic advantage over the public utilities in many jurisdictions.
 Combined heat and power systems typically remain backed-up to the grid providing maximum reliability.